Top 7 Hotel Trends for 2019 That Will Still Matter in 2020

 And while I fall more into the Gen X category, I can easily see the appeal for younger generations.

-Hoteliers looking to maximize their social media presence absolutely need step up their game if they want to compete for attention and bookings, especially with millenial and Gen Z guests.
+Hoteliers looking to maximize their social media presence absolutely need step up their interior designs if they want to compete for attention, especially with Millenial and Gen Z guests.

 5. Eco-Friendly Design